4molybdenum2/cs-notes/Visualization/Lecture 5.md

 5. eliminate highly correlated values (kms v/s miles)

 **Redundancy sampling:**
-1. eliminate redundant data (cluster data with small ranges e and only keep cluster centroids, store size of clusters to store importance)
+1. eliminate redundant data (cluster data with small ranges **e** and only keep cluster centroids, store size of clusters to store importance)
-2. how do we find e? -> compute histogram of distances, choose a reasonable threshold from the left
+2. how do we find **e**? -> compute histogram of distances, choose a reasonable threshold from the left

 **Reservoir sampling:**

 **CURE High dimensionality sampling:**

+Sampling of well scattered points:

+Alg:
+1. empty S set
+2. find mean, pick farthest point as first point for S
+3. iteratively pick points farthest in S

+Complexity O(m.n^2)
+1. n total number of points
+2. m is the desired number of points
+3. need kd-tree, heap for efficiency

 **Dimenstionality Reduction**